oVirt/ovirt-site/source/feature/network-labels.html.md

 And for vlan10 for example assign NIC A => all hosts in the cluster will have vlan10 assigned to the right nic (with NIC A label), without having to add it manually to all the hosts in the cluster.

 ### GUI changes

+*   Cluster Network sub tab
+    -   Adding command- Assign network to hosts (available on single and multiple selection)
+    -   Assign/Unassign Networks
+        -   Adding a new column named "Label" (When Editing (double click) will show a suggest box otherwise will show the label name).
+(The suggest box will show already used network labels and will allow to add a new label ).
+*   Network Cluster sub tab
+    -   Adding command- Assign network to hosts (available on single selection)
+    -   Assign/Unassign Network
+        -   Adding a new column named "Label" (When Editing (double click) will show a suggest box otherwise will show the label name).
+*   Host Network interfaces sub tab
+    -   Adding command- Assign all networks
+    -   Setup Networks dialog
+        -   Add Assign all network command on Each nic.
+*   Network Host sub tab
+    -   -   Add Assign all network command on Each nic.

 ### Benefit to oVirt